yiying930/stem-based_method/README.md

 This repository contains the following:
 * code and data
+  * stem_method
-  * stem
+  * simulated_data
-  * sample_data
+  * laborunion_data
 * figures

 ## Description
 The major advantage of stem-based method over other methods is its robustness under various publication selection processes.
 Most commonly used bias correction methods make specific assumptions on the publication selection processes.
 The maximum-likelihood estimation method first proposed by Hedges (1992) assumes that any statistically insignificant results are uniformly less likely to be published than significant results.
 The trim-and-fill method proposed by Duval and Tweedie (2000) assumes that results with extremely negative results will be unpublished.
-Yet the model of communication among researchers with aggregation frictions (Furukawa 2019) suggests that imprecise null results are unlikely to be published so that publication selection process will depend on both p-values and estimates in a non-parsimonious way.
+Yet the model of communication among researchers with aggregation frictions ([Furukawa 2019]((https://economics.mit.edu/files/12424))) suggests that imprecise null results are unlikely to be published so that publication selection process will depend on both p-values and estimates in a non-parsimonious way.

 ![Figure 1](https://github.com/Chishio318/stem-based_method/blob/master/figures/funnel_vertical0.png)
+> This figure illustrates the three publication selection processes discussed above in funnel plots.
+The x-axis is the study estimate, and the y-axis is the study precision (negative of standard errors).
+Each dot represents one study's main estimate.
+Each model suggests that the omission occurs in the shaded regions.

-What could meta-analysts do to provide a meta-analysis estimate that builds consensus among contradictory findings, when the bias correction methods themselves mutually contradict with one another?
+What could meta-analysts do to provide a meta-analysis estimate that builds a consensus among contradictory findings, when the bias correction methods themselves mutually contradict with one another?

 The stem-based method focuses on **n** most precise studies to provide a meta-analysis estimates because the models commonly suggest that the precise studies suffer less from publication selection.
 Heuristically, more precise studies are more reliable so that there is less reason not to publish the studies.
 Graphically, the following figure depicts the mean of coefficients conditional on precision levels across publication selection processes discussed above, showing that the precise studies have less publication bias.